+We also see that Fe-Sp and Fe-Fu increase the average execution time over Base by a substantial 67% and 190%, respectively, under TSO.
+Higher numbers are seen under RC.
 Network traffic.
 Figure 8 shows the normalized traffic of the PARSEC applications in our 5 configurations.
 The figure is organized as usual.
-The IS-Sp and IS-Fu bars are broken down into traffic induced by USLs (SpecLoad), by exposures/validations, and (the rest of the bar) by non-speculative accesses.
+The IS-Sp and IS-Fu bars are broken down into traffic induced by USLs (SpecLoad), by exposures/validations, and by non-speculative accesses (the rest of the bar).